yinimini/Data-analytics-projects/README.md

 ![Probabilities_of_symptom_occurrence](https://github.com/yinimini/Data-analysis-projects/assets/32144515/2f8d5179-62d0-40fb-b715-b1a454b2750b)

 # Frequency Delta Sigma Modulator (FDSM) performance analysis
+This project involves collecting and cleansing data, as well as visualizing it.
 This analysis focuses on FDSM's performace parameters in both frequency and time domains, here are some of the visualization:

 Code: [https://github.com/yinimini/Data-analysis-projects/blob/main/FDSM_performance_analysis/FFT_1.py]